skramm/public-docs/gnumake/gnumake_features.md

 ```
 On the first line, it creates a subfolder.
 On second line it moves into it.
 And on third line, it attemps to copy the file from the above folder to the current one.

-This will fail, because each line is run in a new shell, that has the makefile's folder as current one.
+This will fail by default, because each line is run in a new shell, that has the makefile's folder as current one.
 So a correct writing should be:

 ```